Mental time travel: Overview, terminology, and relationship to other cognitive capacities

 Declarative memory refers to the capacity to store and retrieve information that can be explicitly expressed, and consists of both facts or knowledge about the world (semantic memory) and autobiographical details about one's own experiences (episodic memory).
 Tulving (1985) originally suggested that episodic memory involved a kind of 'autonoetic' ('self-knowing') consciousness that required the first-person subjective experience of previously lived events, whereas semantic memory is associated with 'noetic' (knowing) consciousness but does not require such mental simulation.

 It has become increasingly clear that both semantic and episodic memory are integral for thinking about the future.
 Mental time travel, however, specifically refers to the 'autonoetic' systems, and thus selectively comprises episodic memory and episodic foresight.

 The close link between episodic memory and episodic foresight has been established with evidence of their shared developmental trajectory, similar impairment profiles in neuropsychiatric disease and in brain damage, phenomenological analyses, and with neuroimaging.
 Mental time travel may be one of several processes enabled by a general scenario building or construction system in the brain.
 This general capacity to generate and reflect on mental scenarios has been compared to a theatre in the mind that depends on the working together of a host of components.

 Investigations have been conducted into diverse aspects of mental time travel, including individual differences relating to personality, its instantiation in artificial intelligence systems, and its relationship with theory of mind and mind-wandering.
 The study of mental time travel in general terms is also related to – but distinct from – the study of the way individuals differ in terms of their future orientation, time perspective, and temporal self-continuity.

+Cultural and Linguistic Influences

+While the neural substrates for mental time travel may be universal, the habitual deployment of this capacity is influenced by language and culture.
+Linguistic patterns, such as the use of spatial metaphors (e.g., placing the future "behind" the body in Aymara) or grammatical structures like "future-time reference," can tune attention and bias how individuals represent and use time in decision-making.
+Furthermore, traditional event-based cultures demonstrate that mental time travel can operate over relative, situational chronologies rather than abstract, metric timelines.